reasonml/reasonml.github.io/docs/let-binding.md

 A "let binding", in other languages, might be called a "variable declaration". `let` _binds_ values to names.
 They can be seen and referenced by code that comes _after_ them.

+A let binding transforms into a regular JavaScript variable declaration.
+As much as possible, we preserve the same name after transformation, for easier debugging and communication with JavaScript libraries.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Reason-->
 ```reason